Estimating and interpreting secondary attack risk: Binomial considered harmful: Methods

 \subsection{Household data analysis}

-We use influenza A (H1N1) household surveillance data collected by the Los Angeles County Department of Public Health (LACDPH) between April~22 and May~19, 2009 to give a practical example of biased estimation of the household SAR using a binomial model.
-The data was collected using the following protocol~\cite{Kenah2011}: \begin{enumerate} \item Nasopharyngeal swabs and aspirates were taken from individuals who reported to the LACDPH or other health care providers with acute febrile respiratory illness (AFRI), defined as a fever $\geq 100^\circ \text{F}$ plus cough, core throat, or runny nose.
-These specimens were tested for influenza, and the age, gender, and symptom onset date of the AFRI patient were recorded. \item Patients whose specimens tested positive for pandemic influenza A(H1N1) or for influenza A of undetermined subtype were enrolled as index cases.
+To give a practical example of the consequences of using a binomial model to estimate the household SAR, we use influenza A (H1N1) household surveillance data collected by the Los Angeles County Department of Public Health (LACDPH) between April~22 and May~19, 2009.
+The data was collected using the following protocol~\cite{kenah2011contact}: \begin{enumerate} \item Nasopharyngeal swabs and aspirates were taken from individuals who reported to the LACDPH or other health care providers with acute febrile respiratory illness (AFRI), defined as a fever $\geq 100^\circ \text{F}$ plus cough, core throat, or runny nose.
+These specimens were tested for influenza, and the age, gender, and symptom onset date of the AFRI patient were recorded. \item Patients whose specimens tested positive for pandemic influenza A (H1N1) or for influenza A of undetermined subtype were enrolled as primary cases.
 Each of them was given a structured phone interview to collect information about his or her household contacts.
-They were asked to report the symptom onset date of any AFRI episodes among their household contacts. \item When necessary, a follow-up interview was given 14 days after the symptom onset date of the index case to assess whether any additional AFRI episodes had occurred in the household, including their illness onset date. \end{enumerate} For simplicity, we assume all AFRI episodes among household members were caused by influenza A(H1N1) and that all household members except the index case were susceptible to infection.
-All analyses use natural history assumptions adapted from Yang \emph{et al.}~\cite{YangH1N1} and identical to those in Kenah~\cite{kenah2013non, kenah2015a}.
-In the primary analysis, we assumed an incubation period of 2 days, a latent period of 0 days, and an infectious period of 6 days.
-In a sensitivity analysis, we also considered 8-day and 10-day infectious periods.
+They were asked to report the symptom onset date of any AFRI episodes among their household contacts. \item When necessary, a follow-up interview was given 14 days after the symptom onset date of the primary case to assess whether any additional AFRI episodes had occurred in the household, including their illness onset date. \end{enumerate} For simplicity, we assume all AFRI episodes among household members were caused by influenza A (H1N1) and that all household members except the primary case were susceptible to infection.
+All analyses use natural history assumptions adapted from Ref~\cite{yang2009transmissibility} and identical to those in Refs~\cite{kenah2013non, kenah2015semiparametric}.
+In the primary analysis, we assumed an incubation period of 2~days, a latent period of zero~days, and an infectious period of 6~days.
+In a sensitivity analysis, we consider 7-day and 12-day infectious periods.

-We estimated the household SAR for 2009 pandemic influenza A(H1N1) using unadjusted and cluster-adjusted binomial models, parametric pairwise survival analysis, and a chain binomial model.
-All analysis was conducted in \texttt{R} version 3.3 (\texttt{www.r-project.org}).
-Pairwise survival models are implemented in the \texttt{R} package \texttt{transtat}, which is available on GitHub (\texttt{github.com/ekenah/transtat}).
-The code is available in the Web Appendix (\texttt{LAsar.R}).